 Subject, Level and Age

-• Steady growth in higher level apprenticeships with starts at their highest volume and nearly six times higher than in 2014/15.
-A third of all starts (33.5%) were at Level 4 and above compared to 4.0% in 2014/15.
+Steady growth in higher level apprenticeships with starts at their highest volume and over six times higher than in 2014/15.
+Over a third of all starts (36.0%) were at Level 4 and above compared to 4.0% in 2014/15.

 The large majority of apprenticeship starts are either by new employees with up to 3 months service or established employees who have been employed for more than 12 months.
 In 2014/15 there was a relatively even split between these groups (around 41% of starts in each).
-The trend has shifted to proportionally more newer employees starting apprenticeships.
-In 2022/23, apprentices employed for up to 3 months accounted for 46.3% of starts where length of employment was known, compared to 37.3% who had been employed for more than a year.
+Up to 2021/22, the trend shifted to proportionally more new employees starting apprenticeships where 48.4% starts were by those employed for up to 3 months.
+Since 2021/22, there has been a growth in starts for those employed for more than 12 months and a fall for new employees.
+In 2023/24, apprentices employed for up to 3 months accounted for 43.6% of starts where length of employment was known, compared to 40.0% who had been employed for more than a year.

 Expected Duration